Coelecanth/Project1-final/ReadMe.md

 ## About Us
-## Screenshots

     The about us section is a simple layout which features the section header, a few paragraphs of text and the button that links to the contact section.

-    The user will be given a brief introduction as to who the company are, what they can expect from the company and allow them to go straight to the contact section of the page.
+    The user will be given a brief introduction as to who the company are, what they can expect from the company and allow them to go straight to the contact section of the page.#

+## FAQ PAge

+## Web site Form

 # Languages
 - HTML5